Jarno Salomaa

 Jarno Salomaa, also credited as J.S., is a Finnish musician.
 He formed the funeral doom metal group Shape of Despair in 1995 under the name Raven (not to be confused with the NWOBHM band, Raven).
-Salomaa's first role was guitars and synth in Raven's Alone in the Mist, the first demo they made, although this demo was not released to the public.
-Salomaa then proceeded to appear in the first CD produced under the name Shape of Despair called Promo Tape 1998.
-While not a very grand name, the album contains the well-received songs of Quiet These Paintings Are and its outro entitled Outro.
+Salomaa's first role was guitars and synth in Raven's Alone in the Mist, the first demo they made, although it was not released to the public.
+Salomaa then appeared on the first demo produced under the name Shape of Despair called Promo Tape 1998.
+While not a very grand title, the album contains the well-received songs Quiet These Paintings Are and Outro.

-An ex-member of the Finnish band Rapture, he is also a part of the doom/folk metal band The Mist and the Morning Dew with the roles of acoustic and lead guitars.
-Salomaa is still member of Shape of Despair and currently appears to have no plans on retirement.
+An ex-member of the Finnish outfit Rapture, he is also a part of the doom/folk metal band The Mist and the Morning Dew with the roles of acoustic and lead guitars.
+Salomaa is still member of Shape of Despair, and appears to have no plans of retirement.